maidsafe/rfcs/proposed/0000-Sentinel.md

 1. We send a `FindGroup` message to the group around some location
-2. When the nodes in the group receive this message they respond with a `FindGroupResponse` which is roughly isomorphic to a list of (NameType, PublicKey, _additional data_) tuple.
+2. When the nodes in the group receive this message they respond with a `FindGroupResponse` which is roughly isomorphic to a list of (NameType, PublicKey, _additional data_) tuples.

 Notice the analogy with the previous sentinel where the step (1) would correspond to sending the `GetGroupKey` message and step (2) would correspond to receiving the group keys.
-The difference is that the `FindGroupResponse` message contains additional information apart from the NameType and the PublicKey which are then used by the Routing library.
+The difference is that the `FindGroupResponse` message contains additional information apart from the NameType and the PublicKey which is then used by the Routing library.
 The rest of the validation procedure is analoguous as well.